hyunchul1357/vacx-adv-detection/README.md

 # vacx-adv-detection
-COVID-19 Vaccine Adverse Event Detection
+COVID-19 Vaccine Adverse Event Detection.
+If you need a dataset, please contact the author.